 Though mostly upperclassmen were recognized with peace awards, Seungmin Lee of Rocky Run Middle School represented the next wave of peacemakers.
-His artwork was featured on the back of the event's program recognized at the and won first place in the Fairfax Lions Club 2014 Peace Poster Contest.
+His artwork was featured on the back of the event's program and won first place in the Fairfax Lions Club 2014 Peace Poster Contest.